ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     (Depending on the changes you want to make, some cmdlets must be run for Exchange Online, and others for the Office 365 Security & Compliance Center.)

-2. View a list of current Information Barrier policies by running the following PowerShell cmdlet in the Office 365 Security & Compliance Center:
+2. View a list of current information barrier policies by running the following PowerShell cmdlet in the Office 365 Security & Compliance Center:

     `Get-InformationBarrierPolicy`